Nepal: Society

 Many Nepali festivals are religious in origin.
 The best known include: Gadhimai festival, Dashain, Tihar, Teej, Chhath, Maghi, Sakela, Holi, and the Nepali new year.

 The Gadhimai festival is a Hindu religious event held every five years at the Gadhimai Temple in Nepal.
 It has been described as the world's bloodiest festival due to the large-scale slaughter of animals and birds, including buffaloes, goats, sheep, chickens, ducks, pigeons, pigs, rats, and white mice.
 This mass sacrifice is performed with the goal of appeasing the goddess Gadhimai.
 Critics have condemned the ritual as barbaric, unsanitary, and wasteful.
 In contrast, Hindu devotees insist that the practice holds deep significance.

 Dashain is a major Hindu religious festival in Nepal.
 Driven by the belief that offerings of fresh blood will appease the goddess Durga, thousands of buffaloes, goats, sheep, pigs, chickens, and ducks are slaughtered during the celebration.
 The Nepali government has attempted to ban the filming of these animal sacrifices.
 An animal welfare group that witnessed the festival reported facing significant hostility: "Our equipment and cameras have been ripped from our hands and smashed into pieces."
 The group also noted severe public sanitation issues, stating they observed festival attendees defecating in public and had to walk among human feces.
 In another incident, Nepali individuals carrying machetes chased animal welfare activists down the street.

 Witch-hunts continue to occur in Nepal even in the twenty-first century.
 The victims are typically vulnerable individuals, especially people of lower castes.
 Politicians, army officers, police officers and other community members have also been implicated in various incidents.
 Execution may be carried out by burning alive.
 Many victims ultimately succumb to the injuries sustained from torture and assault.
-Non-murderous witch-hunts commonly involve severe beatings and the forced feeding of excrement.
+Non-murderous witch-hunts commonly involve severe beatings.